Diver propulsion vehicle: Limitations

 DPV operation requires greater situational awareness than simply swimming, as some changes can happen much faster.
 Operating a DPV requires simultaneous depth control, buoyancy adjustment, monitoring of breathing gas, and navigation.
 Buoyancy control is vital for diver safety: The DPV has the capacity to dynamically compensate for poor buoyancy control by thrust vectoring while moving, but on stopping the diver may turn out to be dangerously positively or negatively buoyant if adjustments were not made to suit the changes in depth while moving.
 If the diver does not control the DPV properly, a rapid ascent or descent under power can result in barotrauma or decompression sickness.
 High speed travel in confined spaces, or limited visibility can increase the risk of impact with the surroundings at speeds where injury and damage are more likely.
 Many forms of smaller marine life are very well camouflaged or hide well and are only seen by divers who move very slowly and look carefully.
 Fast movement and noise can frighten some fish into hiding or swimming away, and the DPV is bulky and affects precise manoeuvring at close quarters.
 The DPV occupies at least one hand while in use and may get in the way while performing precision work like macro photography.
 Since the diver is not kicking for propulsion, they will generally get colder due to lower physical activity and increased water flow.
 This can be compensated by appropriate thermal insulation.
 If the operation of the DPV is critical to exit from a long penetration dive, it is necessary to allow for alternative propulsion in case of a breakdown to ensure safe exit before the breathing gas runs out.
 Control of the DPV is additional task loading and can distract the diver from other matters.
 A DPV can increase the risk of a silt-out if the thrust is allowed to wash over the bottom.

 History

-An Italian maiale type manned torpedo, at the Royal Navy Submarine Museum.
+An Italian maiale type manned torpedo, at the Museo Nazionale Scienza e Tecnologia Leonardo da Vinci.